memphis-iis/mofacts/README.md

 actually started it, a provisioning scripting will run.
 This script will take some time since it will doing a variety of things, including downloading and installing software.
-If this step fails, the safest way to restart is to destroy the virtual machine and start over:
+If this step fails, the safest way to restart is to delete the virtual machine and start over:

 ````
 $ vagrant destroy